Trichocereus candicans is a species from the genus Trichocereus that originally grows in Argentina.

 First of all, this species is a mess.
 There are totally different types of plants floating around in the collection and I am not even counting the hybrids yet.
 There were numerous taxonomists in the past 100 years messing around with Trichocereus candicans and I am not really happy with the current taxonomy either.
 There originally were a couple of different subspecies like Trichocereus candicans & Trichocereus pseudocandicans + the closely related species Trichocereus lamprochlorus + neolamprochlorus.
-Today, Trichocereus lamprochlorus was divided from Trichocereus candicans…and for good reasons.
-Because of that, I will concentrate on the plants that are definitely authentic Candicans on this page.
+Trichocereus lamprochlorus was once again divided from T. candicans…and for good reasons.

 Trichocereus candicans is a small and compact columnar cactus that builds clusters and grows approximately 75 centimeters tall- The plant usually has a yellowish skin color and grows in clusters up to 3 meters wide.
 The columns are 8-15 Centimeters thick and have between 9 and 11 Ribs.
 Areoles are pretty big and white felted and up to 2 centimeters apart of each other.
 Trichocereus candicans has 10-12 Radial Spines that are up to 4 centimeters long and 4 middle spines that are up to 8 centimeters long.

-Flower: Most candicans have white flowers, but this is a species that is highly hybridized in nature and I´ve seen various populations that had all kinds of flower colors and everyone of them was more beautiful as the other.
+Flower: Most specimens of T. candicans have white flowers, but this is a heavily bastardized species in nature and I´ve seen various populations that had all kinds of flower colors and everyone of them was more beautiful as the other.
 And they had all kinds of flowers…yellow, red, white, you name it!
-Regularly, the flower is white and reaches a size of up to 20 centimeters (and some varieties even more).
+Regularly, the flower is white and reaches a size of up to 20 centimeters (and some forms or varieties even more).
 The flowers have a very nice smell and attract all kinds of insects.
 Because of its excellent flower, Trichocereus Candicans is a perfect plant for hybrid breeding.
 The flower looks amazing and accepts pollen of most other Trichocereus, including the San Pedro cacti.
 Because of that, it´s a great candidate to breed colored flowers into the whole San Pedro group.